facelessuser/BracketHighlighter/readme.md

 # Version 1.7
 - Hide parent quote highlighting when child quotes are highlighted
 - Allow the searching for brackets in non-quoted code scoped as strings (like regex)
-- Add setting "highlight_string_brackets_only" which allows never highlites quotes but leaves internal string bracket highlighting on
+- Add setting "highlight_string_brackets_only" which allows never highlighting quotes but leaves internal string bracket highlighting on
 - deprecate "enable_forward_slash_regex_strings" in favor of "find_brackets_in any_strings"

 # Version 1.6.2